mountaindust/Heroin_model/ABM/data_analysis/README.md

 ### Contents
 #### 1. [individual_functions](https://github.com/mountaindust/Heroin_model/tree/master/ABM/data_analysis/individual_functions)
 - This folder contains the plotting functions for each class of the model (S, P, A, H, R) as well as a helpers.R file
-- These files are all sourced in SPARH_dashboard.Rmd, so they must remain in this folder unaltered
+- These files are all sourced in SPAHR_dashboard.Rmd, so they must remain in this folder unaltered
 #### 2. [SPAHR_dashboard.Rmd](https://github.com/mountaindust/Heroin_model/blob/master/ABM/data_analysis/SPAHR_dashboard.Rmd)
 - This is the Rmarkdown file used to output a dashboard that allows us to visualize our data
 - A detailed guide on how to use this file is located below